Editor in Chief: Magdalena Skipper

 Laura joined Nature Communications in February 2018.
 She completed her PhD in Physics in 2003 at University of Cagliari working on Monte-Carlo algorithms to evaluate hydrogen storage capabilities in nanostructured carbon materials.
 After a first post-doctoral experience she was appointed as Senior Research Associate at University of Zurich, where she received the Habilitation in Computational Material Science in 2014 working non novel carbon materials and hybrid interfaces for energy application.
 She handles manuscripts on computational material science, material chemistry.
 Laura is based in Berlin´s office.

-The team handles content spanning organic, biological, and nanoscale chemistry, including homogeneous and heterogeneous catalysis, functional organic materials, chemical soft matter, biomaterials and chemical biology.
+The team handles content spanning organic, biological, and nanoscale chemistry, including homogeneous catalysis, functional organic materials, chemical soft matter, biomaterials and chemical biology.

 Team Manager and Associate Editor: Prabhjot Saini

 Prabhjot became an Associate Editor at Nature Communications in January 2016.
 She became Team Manager of one of the Chemistry editorial teams in May 2017.
 She received her PhD from Imperial College London, which focused on the synthesis of catalysts for copolymerization reactions.
 Her expertise in green and sustainable polymers makes her fully equipped to handle the polymer and hydrogel papers at the journal.
 Prabhjot is based in the London office.